Skip to Content

 The entry fee is 10 JOD (14$ or 12€) and includes a towel, sun loungers, and discounts on water sports.

-For 5 JOD, you can rent a snorkel and the beach club comes even with its own diving center!
+For 5 JOD, you can rent a snorkel; the beach club even has its own diving center!
 Prices are thus really competitive!
 Berenice Beach Club is getting increasingly popular and is planning to expand.

 The Berenice Beach Club has a shuttle that takes and brings you from Aqaba (15 min of a scenic drive).

-There are several beach clubs in Tala Bay, 15 min from Aqaba downtown, but Berenice was the best when it comes to the services offered, the cleanliness of the beach, the tasty food, and the atmosphere.
+There are several beach clubs in Tala Bay, 15 minutes from downtown Aqaba, but Berenice was the best regarding the services offered, the cleanliness of the beach, the tasty food, and the atmosphere.

 Check here the best Tala Bay Aqaba Hotels